mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/major-upgrade/upgrade-clusters/migrate-platform-apps/prepare-apps/index.md

 The Kommander 2.1 logging stack is different from previous versions and is based on Loki and Grafana.
 Previous versions were based on Elasticsearch and Kibana.
 Logging stack adaption is triggered by detecting the Fluent Bit Addon.
 This results in the following actions:

--   A new Fluent Bit AppDeployment is created using D2IQ helm value defaults.
+-   A new Fluent Bit AppDeployment is created using D2iQ helm value defaults.

 -   All the other 2.x logging stack components are installed.

 -   The Fluent Bit Addon is deleted.

-Elasticsearch, elasticsearch-curator, and kibana Addons are deleted without uninstalling the Helm release formerly managed by the Kubeaddons controller.
+Elasticsearch, elasticsearch-curator, and Kibana Addons are deleted without uninstalling the Helm release formerly managed by the Kubeaddons controller.
 You must manually uninstall these Helm releases.

 ### Caveats

 -   If you customized the Fluent Bit Addon configuration in 1.x, you must add corresponding configOverrides to your 2.x AppDeployment.
 The configOverrides should be based on the 2.x defaults combined with your custom modifications.

--   The remaining components of the old logging stack are not uninstalled, and must be manuall deleted.
+-   The remaining components of the old logging stack are not uninstalled, and must be manually deleted.
 See the [post upgrade cleanup][../post-upgrade-cleanup] section for details.

 -   If your 1.8 cluster only used use Fluent Bit and you do not need other parts of the 2.x logging stack installed, specify the `--skip-new-logging-stack-apps` flag when performing the adaption process.